mateuszjarzyna/mateuszjarzyna.github.io/content/posts/how-to-test-time-improve-code-quality-pt-1/index.md

 {{< image src="images/using-timestamp.png" alt="" position="center" style="border-radius: 8px;" >}}

-In computer since, commonly used is `unix time`, the number of seconds (or milliseconds) that have elapsed since 1 January 1970, 00:00:00 UTC.
+In computer since, the `unix time` is used commonly, the number of seconds (or milliseconds) that have elapsed since 1 January 1970, 00:00:00 UTC.

 ### Timestamp vs local date